258th Field Artillery Regiment: World War II

 On 3 February 1941 the regiment was inducted into federal service and moved to Fort Ethan Allen, Vermont; assigned to 71st Field Artillery Brigade, VI Corps.
 Moved to Madison Barracks, NY on 2 June 1941; moved to Pine Camp, NY on 18 May 1942.
 On 8 February 1943 the regiment was broken up (triangularized) in accordance with an Army-wide reorganization.
 It became the 258th Field Artillery Group (former Headquarters & Headquarters Battery), 258th Field Artillery Battalion (former 1st Battalion) and the 991st Field Artillery Battalion (former 2nd Battalion).
 All were deployed to Europe.

-The 258th Field Artillery Group departed the New York port of embarkation on 22 January 1944, arrived in England on 28 January 1944 and moved to France on 8 July 1944.
+The 258th Field Artillery Group departed the New York port of embarkation on 22 January 1944, arrived in England on 28 January 1944 and moved to Normandy, France on 8 July 1944.
 Moved into Holland on 16 September 1944 and Germany 19 November 1944.
 The unit was at Alsfeld, Germany in August 1945.
 Campaign credit includes the Normandy, Northern France, Rhineland, and Central Europe campaigns.
 Returned to Boston Port of Embarkation 24 September 1945 and inactivated the next day.

-The 258th Field Artillery Battalion was a self-propelled unit equipped with twelve 155 mm M12 Gun Motor Carriages.
+The 258th Field Artillery Battalion was a self-propelled unit equipped with twelve 155 mm M12 gun motor carriages.
 It departed the New York port of embarkation on 22 January 1944, arrived in England on 28 January 1944 and moved to France on 2 July 1944.
 Campaign credit includes the Normandy, Northern France, Rhineland, and Central Europe campaigns.
 In August 1945 the unit was at Lehrbach, Germany.
 Returned to Boston port of embarkation 18 December 1945 and inactivated the next day.

 The 991st Field Artillery Battalion departed the New York port of embarkation on 22 January 1944, arrived in England on 28 January 1944 and moved to France on 11 July 1944.
-It was attached to the 3rd Armored Division or VII Corps for most of the war, as a self-propelled unit equipped with twelve 155 mm M12 Gun Motor Carriages.
+It was attached to the 3rd Armored Division or VII Corps for most of the war, as a self-propelled unit equipped with twelve 155 mm M12 gun motor carriages.
 Batteries were detached to support divisions in combat as necessary.
-Battery B of the 991st was credited with firing the first shells into Germany and Battery C was given credit for its role in the capture of Aachen.
+The 991st FA landed on Omaha Beach, Normandy on July 11, 1944 where it was bombed and strafed by German airplanes within hours of landing.
+Battery B of the 991st was credited with firing the first shells into German soil and Battery C was given credit for its role in the capture of Aachen.
 The 991st was also the first American unit to use captured 155 mm enemy shells.
-The Germans were using captured French Canon de 155mm GPF guns (German designation 15.5 cm K 418(f)), similar to the GPF-derived 155 mm gun M1918 on the M12 Gun Motor Carriage the 991st was armed with.
-The 991st also deployed a single pilot M40 Gun Motor Carriage with the 155 mm "Long Tom" gun.
+The Germans were using captured French Canon de 155 mm GPF guns (German designation 15.5 cm K 418(f)), similar to the GPF-derived 155 mm gun M1918 on the M12 gun motor carriage the 991st was armed with.
+The 991st also deployed a single pilot M40 gun motor carriage with the 155 mm "Long Tom" gun.
 Campaign credit includes the Normandy, Northern France, Ardennes-Alsace (Battle of the Bulge), Rhineland, and Central Europe campaigns.
 The unit was in Allstedt, Germany in August 1945.
 Returned to Boston Port of Embarkation 15 November 1945 and inactivated the next day.